Ahnfelt/jsonr/README.md

 ## Example

-    # This is a .json2 file
+    # This is a .jsonx file

     $database_server: string(default: "localhost")